amperity/vault-clj/README.md

 => (kv/list-secrets client "foo/")
 {:keys ["bar"]}

-;; Let's read the secret data back!
+;; Let's read the secret data back.
 There's one gotcha here, which is that ;; Vault serializes secret data to JSON, so our keyword value has been ;; stringified during the round-trip:
 => (kv/read-secret client "foo/bar")